huberflores/XMPPNotificationServer/README.md

 Experimentation
 ---------------

-In order to try the messaging framework, install the [XMPP mobile client](https://github.com/huberflores/XMPPNotificationClient) in a device and execute the xmmpload.sh script.
+In order to try the messaging framework, install the [XMPP mobile client](https://github.com/huberflores/XMPPNotificationClient) in a device and execute the xmppload.sh script.

-$ ./xmmpload.sh
+$ ./xmppload.sh